 Foreign Degrees and Course Work from Non-accredited Institutions.
 Credits or degrees earned from a foreign college or university must be evaluated prior to acceptance.
 Three evaluation procedures are acceptable:

-Graduates of non-accredited institutions may have their undergraduate work validated by admittance to graduate school and completion of a minimum of 5 SH of credit in a regionally accredited graduate college.
+Graduates of non-accredited institutions may have their undergraduate work validated by admittance to graduate school and completion of a minimum of 5 semester hours of credit in a regionally accredited graduate college.

 DoDDS Licensure.
 There are three types of licenses issued to DoDDS employees: